 How long can you store homemade fruit leather?

-I have stored this fruit leather at room temperature for several days and in the fridge for up to a week without any problems.
-It can probably be stored longer, but it rarely lasts more than a day or two in our house!
+I have stored this fruit leather in an airtight container at room temperature for over a week without any problems.
+It can also be stored in the refrigerator for up to a month.
+But to be honest, this blueberry fruit leather rarely lasts more than a day or two in our house!

 Homemade blueberry fruit leather tips and tricks